-Why choose Island Farms Ice Cream?
+Why choose Island Farms ice cream?

-What are Island Farms most popular flavours?
+What are the most popular flavours?

 By far, our most popular flavor is Vanilla.
 Whether enjoying the delicious simplicity of a scoop of our Golden Vanilla with real vanilla bean seeds, or as the base of a fabulous French Vanilla sundae – our Vanilla takes the cake.